Editorial. Some links in this are affiliate links from which I may receive a small commission.

 The initial strategy is as I have written about above.

-If you are beginner affiliate marketer, the following sequence will get started on the right track.
+If you are a beginner affiliate marketer, the following sequence will get started on the right track.

 - Think carefully about a niche